BrightcoveOS/android-player-samples/README.md

 * [Picture In Picture Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/PictureInPictureSampleApp): This app demonstrates the Picture-in-Picture feature.
 Please note that Picture-in-Picture is supported only with Android 8.0 and above, and only on phone and tablet devices.

+### Brightcove Kotlin sample apps using ExoPlayer

+* [Audio Only Sample App](https://github.com/KEAMCRF/android-player-samples/tree/AudioOnlySample/brightcove-exoplayer-kotlin/AudioOnlySampleApp): This app shows how to setup the Brightcove ExoPlayer with audio-only assets.

 ## Installing the sample apps
 Currently, all of the sample app projects must be installed together as a bundle.
 Individual sample app projects also have specific dependencies.
 For those specific dependencies, see the individual project descriptions above for details.